First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

 The company also says the DoorBot uses a proprietary screw underneath to prevent theft, and can be set up and mounted in minutes, without the need for professional installation.

-Unlike the iDoorCam doorbell, which can only work if it replaces an already existing, hard wired doorbell, the DoorBot can be powered wirelessly by a rechargeable, lithium polymer battery that lasts up to 12 months.
+Unlike the iDoorCam doorbell, which needs to be wired in, the DoorBot can be powered wirelessly by a rechargeable, lithium polymer battery that lasts up to 12 months.

 Alternatively, it can be installed as a replacement for the door chime button on any existing hard wired doorbell if you wish.